marcsolanadal/my-esphome/README.md

 # MY ESPHOME

-A list of useful commads to get going with ESPHome in the command line.
+A list of useful commands to get going with ESPHome in the command line.

 - Install: `nix-shell -p esphome`
 - Compile: `esphome compile persiana-marc-nord.yaml`